-We can better protect the environment by enabling the community through information and education.
+We can better protect the environment by enabling communities to meet their legal obligations and improve their environmental performance.
 We assist people to understand what they need to do to help protect the environment and human health and why that is important for the people of NSW, now and in the future.